andreiispas838/music-player/README.md

 # music-player

-A fun & challenging music player project :)
+A fun & challenging music player project made with Vite, using React and Tailwind CSS:)